 Why is there a Closed Circuit Television System at Leasingham Village Hall?

 The Closed Circuit Television (CCTV) System at Leasingham Village Hall was installed and has been updated and its coverage extended, to improve security for those using the hall, and of the hall itself.
 The CCTV system is fully compliant with the requirements of the Data Protection Act 1998, and is operated in accordance with the CCTV Code of Practice, published by the Office of the UK Information Commissioner.
 A copy of the Leasingham Village Hall CCTV Code of Practice is available on request from the Leasingham Village Hall Booking Clerk.

 Why are Bouncy Castles, Trampolines, Rodeo Bulls and similar recreational equipment banned from the Village Hall and its grounds?

-This is an Insurance issue which unfortunately is not likely to change.
-Owing to the financial risks involved, the Hall Management Committee has reluctantly decided that it is not in the interests of the Village Hall or its users, to risk the future operations of the hall by allowing these types of equipment to be used.
+This is a Safety and Insurance issue which unfortunately is not likely to change.
+Owing to safety concerns and the financial risks involved, the Hall Management Committee has reluctantly decided that it is not in the interests of the Village Hall or its users, to risk injury to hirers, or the future operations of the hall by allowing these types of equipment to be used.